Ski more for less in Avoriaz

 DIY Independent Holidays

-As with many alpine resorts, Avoriaz has a huge array of accommodation to suit all tastes and budgets.
-Booking these independently can have significant savings.
-Many second-home owners will rent their apartments or chalets out during times that they are not using them themselves, so you can often find some great deals with them.
-Also bear in mind French property agencies, who may be overlooked by non-French tourists, but have an array of apartments on their books.
-These properties may not always have the most modern of furnishings, but can be an ideal base when looking to save a few pennies.
+As with many Alpine resorts, Avoriaz has accommodation to suit all tastes and budgets.
+Booking independently can have huge savings, and self-catered apartments are plentiful in Avoriaz and there are some self-catered chalets too, which allow you to keep your accommodation costs down and save on the food bills at the same time.

 Equally booking direct with a hotel can provide a saving in most cases.
-Most hotels will also be happy to provide accommodation away from the standard Saturday to Saturday format that most tour operators use.
-Shorter stays are also available at most hotels.
+Many hotels will be happy to provide accommodation away from the standard Saturday to Saturday format that most tour operators use.
+Shorter stays will also be available.

+If you decide to go self-catering, and you're driving to Avoriaz, stocking up on some essentials on your way up the valley is a great idea.

+You can stop at Super U in Taninges or if you’re heading up from Thonon try the large Carrefour supermarket, which will help bring your food costs down considerably.
+The Carrefour and Sherpa shops in the centre of Avoriaz are also well stocked and won’t break the bank if you’re looking for a cheaper way to eat.

 Ski Pass Deals